Ice Fishing At Put-In-Bay

 As Put-in-Bay Ice Fishing Season is just around the corner, let’s review some safety tips to keep you and your loved ones safe while enjoying this fun-filled sport.
 Always be sure to alert friends where and when you are going to be ice fishing.
-Neck hung ice picks should be worn at all times.
+Neck-hung ice picks should be worn at all times.
 Screwdrivers packed in a backpack would be inaccessible and useless in the event of falling through while ice fishing.

-Always have the proper equipment such as a compass, GPS, cell phone, portable ship-to-shore radio, flashlight, whistle, creepers or crampons for boots (snow tires for your feet) and a self-inflating life vest.
-Wear warm protective clothing while ice fishing and dress in layers that can easily be removed while in your shanty.
-The waters and areas you would avoid with your boat you will want to avoid walking the ice.
-Reefs and strong current areas (like marina exits) can hollow out the ice making it unsafe.
-Follow marked paths where available.
+Always have the proper equipment, such as a compass, GPS, cell phone, portable ship-to-shore radio, flashlight, whistle, creepers or crampons for boots (snow tires for your feet), and a self-inflating life vest.
+Wear warm protective clothing while ice fishing and dress in layers that can easily be removed in your shanty.
+You should also have in your possession a copy of your Ohio Fishing License.

 In the event of falling through, most people have 3-6 minutes to get out of the water before their body shuts down.
 Distribute your weight evenly over as broad a surface area as possible.
 Crawl and or roll to safe ice.
 Radio for help (faster than a cell phone).
 Get to someplace warm.